-SUMMER:
+SUMMER UNIFORM

-Term 1 and later in Term 4 (commencing after the Melbourne Cup Weekend or at the discretion of the Principal)
+Term 1 and Term 4

-Shoes: Black leather lace-up shoes, suitably polished and maintained in good order.

-Socks: Blue-grey school socks.

-Shorts: Navy blue, school cut.
+- Shoes: Black leather lace-up shoes, suitably polished and maintained in good order. - Socks: Blue-grey school socks. - Shorts: Navy blue, school cut.
 NOT excessively baggy, oversized or alternatively coloured.
-Shorts should be clean and well maintained.

-Shirt: Short sleeve, light blue, monogrammed school shirt.
+Shorts should be clean and well maintained. - Shirt: Short sleeve, light blue, monogrammed school shirt.
 No school tie is required with the summer uniform.

-(Please Note: If students choose to wear the long sleeve shirt they must wear the College tie and trousers.)
+PLEASE NOTE: If students choose to wear the long sleeve shirt they must wear the College tie and trousers.

-Hats: Students are encouraged to wear a school hat as a form of protection from the sun.
-School hats may be purchased via the uniform shop.
-Hats are worn as a compulsory part of the summer uniform in Years 7 - 9.
+Hats: Students are encouraged to wear a College hat as a form of protection from the sun.
+College hats may be purchased via the Uniform Shop.
 They may be worn to and from school, during recess and lunch and during all outdoor activities.
-(No other hat may be worn with the school uniform)
+(No other hat may be worn with the College uniform)

 Blazer: Royal blue College Blazer, clean and well maintained.
-The blazer may be worn to and from school as it is the only external Garment to be worn with the uniform.
+The blazer may be worn to and from school as it is the only external garment to be worn with the uniform.
 The blazer must also be worn to all assemblies.
-In Terms 1 and 2, at times of warmer weather, students will be permitted to attend school without the blazer, provided it is not required for a special assembly.
+In Terms 1 and 4, at times of warmer weather, students will be permitted to attend school without the blazer, provided it is not required for a special assembly.